rlabrecque/Steamworks.NET-Docs/index.md

 VAC is there to provide you with an additional layer of security in your competitive multiplayer experiences.
 It is very similar to a virus scanner and has maintains a list of known cheats to detect.

 ### And many more features!
-Infact Steamworks (and therefor Steamworks.NET by extension) contains far too many features to list like this
+Infact Steamworks (and therefor Steamworks.NET by extension) contains far too many features to list!